marvelmikel/v2affinity/README.md

 # Affinity Invoice  System

-## Installation
+## Installation Guide

-Follow these steps to install and run the application on your local machine:
+Follow these steps to install and run the application on your local machine or deploy online server:

 ```
 git clone https://github.com/Logic-Barn/Affinityv2.git